French literature

 Exile and triumphant return

 His return to France was a triumph.
-Upon his arrival in Paris, a huge crowd crowded to see him: “They shouted: ‘Long live Victor Hugo’”, he wrote in Choses vues.
-“At every moment, one could hear in the crowd verses of Châtiments.
+When he arrived in Paris, an immense crowd gathered to see him: “They were shouting: ‘Long live Victor Hugo!’” he wrote in Choses vues.
+“Every moment, one could hear verses from Les Châtiments rising in the crowd.
 I gave more than six thousand handshakes.”
-With inexhaustible vitality, he still writes, regularly makes love at eighty years old.
-“As long as the man can, as long as the woman wants”, he notes in his notebooks.
-For his birthday in 1881, 600,000 people paraded past his window.
-The following week, the Avenue d’Eylau, where he lived, was renamed after him.
-It is thus at 124 avenue Victor Hugo in Paris that the death will take Victor Hugo, in May 1885.
-“And it is welcome,” said, on his deathbed, the man who had lived so much.
+With inexhaustible vitality, he continued to write and, even at eighty, made love regularly.
+“As long as the man can, as long as the woman wills,” he noted in his journals.
+On his birthday in 1881, six hundred thousand people paraded beneath his window.
+A week later, the Avenue d’Eylau, where he lived, was renamed after him.
+Thus it was at 124 Avenue Victor Hugo in Paris that death finally came for him in May 1885.
+“And it is welcome,” said the man who had lived so fully, on his deathbed.

 Exile